OLAC logo

 The last thing in the section on static repositories in the OLAC Repositories standard is a link to a complete example.
 Clicking this link retrieves an XML document which is a hypothetical sample repository containing two records.

 It is also possible to see the XML document behind each of the static repositories that have been implemented by participating archives.
 Approximately nine-tenths of the repositories are implemented in this way.
-A static repository can be identified by clicking the Archives link on the OLAC home page, then clicking the "More Details" link for the desired archive.
-Find the line that says "Base URL" and inspect the URL.
-If it begins with http://www.language-archives.org/sr/, then it is a static repository.
-The remainder of the Base URL is the URL (minus the http://) of the underlying XML document.
-In order to retrieve that document, copy the repository URL (by selecting everything in the Base URL following /sr/) and then paste it into a web browser.
+The XML document for a static repository can be retrieved in whole by inspecting its base URL.
+That URL is found by clicking the Archives link on the OLAC home page, then clicking the "More Details" link for the desired archive.
+Find the line that says "Base URL", copy the URL, and paste it into a web browser.
+If the repository is dynamic, the result will be a documentation page or an error response concerning an illegal verb.
+However, in nine-tenths of the cases, the repository is static and the result will be the XML document that holds all the contents of the repository.

 How would I create and maintain a static repository by hand?